DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 For more information, refer to [Installing the AWS Load Balancer Controller add-on](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).

 > **Note**
-> If you prefer to use the NGINX Ingress Controller instead of the AWS Load Balancer Controller, refer to [Deploying IBM Operational Decision Manager with NGINX Ingress Controller on Amazon EKS](README-NGINX.md)
+> This tutorial illustrates accessing the services using Ingress.
+Since AWS Load Balancer now supports Gateway API, if you prefer to use Gateway API instead of Ingress, see the [Deploying IBM Operational Decision Manager with AWS Load Balancer Controller supporting Gateway API on Amazon EKS](README-GATEWAY-API.md) tutorial for more information.

 ### 2. Create an RDS database (10 min)